moonbuggy/orange-pi-zero-alpine/README.md

 Pre-built files, ready to go, can be found in `builds/`.
 There is also a Makefile which allows easy customization and building using either files in `configs/` or defconfigs as a base to work from.

+The built kernel images are intentionally quite minimal, and no modules are included other than for the WiFi, to keep the size down.
+The default build is intended to be a base to build from, it should be everything necessary to run all the hardware on the Orange Pi Zero, but nothing else.
+Any other builds in this repo will generally be the bare minimum for a particular application of mine.
+You'll probably need to build your own kernel to suit your application and/or support any devices you might attach, unless your application happens to be quite similar to something I've already built for.

 ## Versions
 ```
 U-Boot 2020.04-rc5_opizero